amullins2/HumanIsletMLPipeline_2024/MitochondrialProteinExpressionAnalysis/README.md

 - **Elbow Plots**: To determine the number of clusters approporiate, elbow plots were produced.
 - **Clusters**: Beta cells are grouped into clusters based on these parameters to uncover patterns and relationships.

-### Plots and Visualisation
+### Visualization

 The repository includes various plots to help visualise and interpret the data:
-- **Bar Chart of Beta Cell Counts by Diabetes Status**: Identifies the significantly lower amount of beta-cells quantified in T2D group compared to those without diabetes.
+- Bar Chart of Beta Cell Counts by Diabetes Status.
-- **Violin Plots by Sex and Diabetes Status**: Illustrates the distribution of OXPHOS Protein/VDAC1 ratios across different expression levels, stratified by sex and diabetes status.
+- Violin Plots by Sex and Diabetes Status.
-- **Proportional Stacked Bar Charts**: Displays the distribution of beta cells across OXPHOS Protein/VDAC1 ratio expression clusters, grouped by sex and diabetes status.
+- Proportional Stacked Bar Charts.
-- **Residual Analysis by Cell Type**: Boxplots of residuals from a linear model predicting NDUFB8/VDAC1 ratios, categorized by cell type.
+- Residual Analysis by Cell Type.
-- **Scatter Plots by BMI and Age**: Shows the relationship between BMI, age, and XPHOS Protein/VDAC1 ratios, including linear regression lines.
+- Scatter Plots by BMI and Age